 If you let the truing indicator brush the underside of the rim, you’ll

 know when it’s perfectly round because it will stop scraping.
-If

 When the wheel is round move the indicators beside the rim and perfect

 lateral trueness again.
-Alternate correcting lateral and vertical movement,
+Alternate correcting lateral and vertical

-should get a round, straight rim with low spoke tension.
+Eventually you should get a round, straight rim with low spoke tension.

-sides a half turn at a time.
+wheels, turn both sides a half turn at a time.

-If a centering adjustment is required, first loosen all the spokes leading
+If a centering adjustment is required, first loosen all the spokes

 After each tensioning sequence, adjust the rim’s trueness, roundness,

 and centering.
-In general, remember to turn the nipples a little at a
+In general, remember to turn the nipples a little at

 With each successive tensioning step the rim should need less truing.

-tight enough not to loosen, which is the mark of the good build.
+spokes tight enough not to loosen, which is the mark of the good build.

 It takes experience to recognize proper tension by feel.
-It helps to squeeze
+It helps

-than right ones.
+always feel looser than right ones.

-Other options are to buy a spoke tensionometer (available at shops) or
+Other options are to buy a spoke

 The last step is clean-up.
-This is important because wheelbuilding lubricants
+This is important because wheelbuilding

 is based on one I wrote for Bicycling Magazine.
+My video was

-The photos are by Mel
+The sequential photos are by Mel